 Prior to the destruction of the folder, the Registrar's Office and Student Services (ROSS) shall ensure that the contents of the file are reflected in the student's electronic record, according to the policies governing admission, registration and academic history.

-For more information see Confidentiality of Student Records Policy (Academic Regulations, Section 10.d., p.
-169).
+For more information, see Confidentiality of Student Records Policy (Academic Regulations, Section 9.c., p.
+86).

 2. ADVICE AND INFORMATION